writethedocs/www/docs/team.rst

   - Financial and legal compliance
   - Trademark and brand development
   - Support and enable all teams and team leads
-  - Manage internal tools (emails, passwords, conference tickets, sponsorships)
+  - Manage internal tools (email accounts, passwords, conference tickets, sponsorships)
   - Strategic development for the organization and the community
   - Semi-annual publication of community-wide updates (statistics, strategy)
   - Maintain Website pages that describe the community